justb4/inspire-foss/phase1/doc/index.rst

 This document describes the realization of an INSPIRE-conformant Web feature Service (WFS) developed with Open Source within the GEORZ-lab & Research department of the Dutch Kadaster.

+*Note: This document describes the first phase/release of INSPIRE prototyping with an emphasis on Combined Transformation.
+For the latest/current phase/release see* http://inspire.kademo.nl/doc

 .. toctree::
    :maxdepth: 1